yachielab/FRACTAL/README.md

       Number of sequences for the subsampling procedure.
 Default: 100 -b <String>
       Substitution model of RAxML for phylogenetic placement.
+Default: GTRCAT -p <String, Permissible values: ‘ML’, ‘MP’>
-Default: GTRCAT -x <Integer>
+      Method for phylogenetic placement in each iteration cycle.
+Default: ML -x <Integer>
       Threshold for the maximum number of retrial iterations in the subsampling process -t <Integer>
       Threshold number of input sequences to switch to direct lineage tree reconstruction in each iteration cycle.
 Default: 500
     -d <Integer>
       Maximum number of jobs permissible for distributed computing.